PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 ## 0) Datalab Preparation review
 Now, let's all form groups of 5 (or less) from our mentor group and get our Datalab Preparation out; meaning our certificates to show to your mentors, and discuss them with your peers.
 Specifically, discuss the things you were struggeling with in the courses.
 Make sure to record your notes and any feedback in your learning log!

 ## 1) Exploratory Data Analysis: SDG Indicators for the project brief
+Today we continue workin on our EDA!
 During the workshop we have learned all EDA techniques regarding data preparation and EDA we could need to address your problem statement.
 Which means that now we can continue working on the project brief.
-If you need a refresher, go back to previous self-study and datalab days to familliarize yourself with the steps; potentially revisit some course or videos.
+If you need a refresher, go back to the previous self-study and datalab days to familliarize yourself with the steps; potentially revisit some courses or videos.
+You can iterate on your intro; included your problem statement and research question, based on the available/found data as well; science is often iterative!

 **Step 1.** Get your notes from the last data lab and read the Introduction you wrote for the dashboard, iterate if you think you need to.
 Then, if you need to collect (more) data, go to the [SDG website](https://sdg-tracker.org/) and make **a selection of the variables** you think are interesting in the context of your problem statement.